Introduction to Committees

 - The Equity, Inclusion, & Justice Committee exists to represent marginalized or otherwise underrepresented student groups, respond and make proactive efforts toward preventing hate and bias-related incidents, and protect the diverse identities and ideologies on campus, acknowledge and providing what student unions, student organizations, academic departments, extracurricular, and the ASLC otherwise cannot.

-- The Finance Committee funds and supports the work of more than 100 student organizations in cooperation with the Office of Student Activities alongside distributing more than $30,000 for events throughout the year.
+- The Finance Committee funds and supports the work of more than 100 student organizations in cooperation with the Office of Student Activities by using the student fee—nearly $700,000.
+This committee is also responsible for distributing more than $30,000 for events throughout the year.

 - The Student Academic Affairs Board is a unique part of the student government.
 It includes a grant program to fund student research initiatives and other academic expenses and a tutoring program which organizes, funds and manages a student-to-student tutoring program free of charge.